opil/documentation/docs/final_documentation_structure/TP/Installation_Guide.md

   </include>
 ```

 The parameter **physical_robot_namespace** configures the namespace used by the ran.
-For e.g.: /opil/iot/ (In v3.0.0-alpha no namespace is configured)
+For e.g.: /opil/iot/ (In v3.X and above no namespace is configured)
 ```xml
 <arg name="physical_robot_namespace" value=""/>
 ```